Farouk of Egypt: Assumption of full powers and coronation

+Dismissal of the Wafd government

 In the fall of 1937, Farouk dismissed the Wafd government headed by Prime Minister Mostafa El-Nahas and replaced him as Prime Minister with Mohamed Mahmoud Pasha.
 The immediate issue were Nahas's attempts to dismiss Farouk's chef de cabinet Ali Maher together with Farouk's Italian servants, but the more general issue was who would rule Egypt: the Crown or Parliament?
 As a number of ministers in the new government were pro-Italian at the same time that Mussolini was increasing the number of Italian troops in Libya, Farouk's move was seen as pro-Italian and anti-British.
 Lampson delivered what he called a "little lecture" to Farouk, reporting to London: "It will be fatal if the boy [Farouk] comes to think he is invincible and can play any trick he likes.
 Personally I have always liked him and he certainly has a most remarkable intelligence and courage—one begins to fear almost too much of the latter".
 At a meeting at the Abdeen Palace in December 1937, where Lampson declared that London was opposed to the Mahmoud government, Lampson reported: "I found him rather baffling to deal with—in extraordinary good humour and apparently taking the whole thing rather flippantly whist at times relapsing into a very 'kingly' attitude".
 Farouk told Lampson that he didn't care if the Wafd had a majority in Parliament, as he was the king and he wanted a prime minister who would obey him, not Parliament.
 Lampson ended the meeting by saying Quos deus vult perdere prius dementat ("Those God wishes to destroy, he first makes mad").

-A banquet organised on the occasion of the royal wedding of Farouk to Farida.
-The persons appearing in the photograph are (from left to right): Princess Nimet Mouhtar; Farouk's paternal aunt, Farouk, Queen Farida, Sultana Melek (1869–1956), widow of Hussein Kamel, Farouk's paternal uncle; Prince Muhammad Ali Ibrahim, Farouk's 2nd cousin once removed.